p2pu/learning-circles-user-manual/organizer.rst

 Weekly update
 -------------

 As a team organizer you will also receive a weekly update every Monday.
-This update with contain all the meetings that happened in the previous week and any feedback that was submitted by facilitators in your team.
+This update with contain information about past, present, and upcoming meetings on your team, including learning circle reports, weekly feedback from facilitators, and information about who is signing up.

 .. image:: _static/organizer-weekly-update.png